A Complete Guide to Data Backup for Law Firms

-Last month, a coordinated ransomware attack simultaneously hit three U.S. law firms, sidelining more than 60 lawyers and their staffs.
+Recently, a coordinated ransomware attack simultaneously hit three U.S. law firms, sidelining more than 60 lawyers and their staffs.
 The hacking group behind the attack also claimed to have access to the firms’ data and threatened to release it publicly if their ransom demands weren’t met.

 The same group was behind another attack on two additional law firms just a few months earlier.

 A 2019 investigation found that hundreds of firms have faced similar attacks over the past five years, “ranging in size from global giants to small, 20-lawyer firms with one office.”

 In a ransomware attack, only a comprehensive system of data backups can ensure you’ll be able to fully restore your files without paying a ransom.